-We have a valuation allowance for our U.S. deferred tax assets, including federal and state NOLs.
-We expect to maintain this valuation allowance until it becomes more likely than not that the benefit of our federal and state deferred tax assets will be realized through expected future taxable income generated in the United States.
+We have a valuation allowance on our net U.S. deferred tax assets, including federal and state NOLs and our net U.K. deferred tax assets, including NOL's.
+We expect to maintain these valuation allowances until it becomes more likely than not that the benefit of our deferred tax assets are realized through future taxable income generated in these jurisdictions.